-Limited English Proficient Students English Language Learners
+3. English Language Learner Limited English Proficient Students

-If a student transfers to a school which does not offer a bilingual education program services appropriate for the child aligned with the child's English language proficiency, he/she must be given the option to transfer to the nearest school offering such a program.
-Pending identification and transfer to an appropriate school or, if the child opts to remain in the current school, he/she must be provided the most appropriate bilingual education services possible consistent with his/her bilingual instructional category needs.
+If a student transfers to a school which does not offer a bilingual education program aligned with the child's English language proficiency, he/she must be given the option to transfer to the nearest school offering such a program.
+Pending identification and transfer to an appropriate school or, if the child opts to remain in the current school, he/she must be provided the most appropriate bilingual education services possible consistent with his/her bilingual instructional needs.

-Transfer Following a Finding of False Representation of Address
+4. Transfer Following a Finding of False Representation of Address

 Any student who has been fraudulently registered in a school as a result of falsification of address may be subject to immediate transfer to the proper attendance area school, after notice and opportunity to respond have been given to the parent or legal guardian or emancipated youth.
-Any appeals of fraudulent registration decisions shall be made to the appropriate Area Instruction Office or other designated oversight office.
+Any appeals of fraudulent registration decisions shall be made to the appropriate Chief Area Office Area Instruction Office or other designated oversight office.

-- 5. Transfers Pursuant to the Choice Provisions of the No Child Left Behind Act - a.
+Transfers Pursuant to the Choice Provisions of the No Child Left Behind Act

 School Choice Transfers.
-Pursuant to the No Child Left Behind Act ("NCLB") ("Act"), Section 1116 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-6317), parents of children attending a CPS school that has been identified for "School Improvement" for two or more years have the right to may apply for a transfer of their children to a non-School Improvement CPS school.
+Pursuant to the No Child Left Behind Act ("NCLB"), a.
+Section 1116 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+6317), parents of children attending a CPS school that has been identified for "School Improvement" may apply for a transfer of their children to a non-School Improvement CPS school.
 Schools are placed in School Improvement status when they do not make Adequate Yearly Progress for two consecutive years.
 Schools that do make Adequate Yearly Progress may be required to accept students who attend schools with School Improvement status.
-Children who transfer to a non-School Improvement school shall be permitted to remain at the school until they have completed the highest grade at the school.

-In order to comply with the transfer provisions of the Act, CPS shall, consistent with the Act and its regulations as well as applicable State laws, develop a public school choice program ("Program").
-The Program shall seek to ensure that those transfers occur before the start of the school year.
 Each year, upon release by the Illinois State Board of Education of its Adequate Yearly Progress list, CPS will identify those schools in School Improvement and develop a public school choice program ("Choice Program").
 The Choice Program may give priority to categories of eligible students.
 Under the Choice Program, parents of eligible students shall receive notice of eligibility and a Choice Program application.
 Student placement in schools through the Choice Program is subject to a number of factors including capacity of those non-School Improvement schools.
-In developing the Choice Program, the Department of School Demographics shall determine enrollment and capacity at each affected school.
-Each year, CPS may review and, if necessary; modify its Choice Program to reflect changes in the number of (i) schools identified for School Improvement, and (ii) schools no longer identified for School Improvement; and (iii) other factors including changes in the priority given to categories of eligible students.
+In developing the Choice Program, the Office of Academic Enhancement in collaboration with the Department of School Demographics and other departments shall determine enrollment and capacity at each affected school.
+Each year, CPS may modify its Choice Program to reflect changes in the number of (i) schools identified for School Improvement, (ii) schools no longer identified for School Improvement; and (iii) other factors including changes in the priority given to categories of eligible students.